prisma/prisma-examples/orm/graphql-auth/README.md

 When `npx prisma migrate dev` is executed against a newly created database, seeding is also triggered.
 The seed file in [`prisma/seed.ts`](./prisma/seed.ts) will be executed and your database will be populated with the sample data.

-If you switched to Prisma Postgres in the previous step, you need to run seeding manually (because Prisma Postgres already created an empty database instance for you, so seeding isn't triggered):
+**If you switched to Prisma Postgres in the previous step**, you need to trigger seeding manually (because Prisma Postgres already created an empty database instance for you, so seeding isn't triggered):

 ```
 npm run seed